LARTA’s Guide to Buying Antique Rugs plus Decorating Tips and Choosing the Right Sized Rug for a Room

 5. Where should I buy?
 Major auction houses have occasional specialist sales.
 However, buying from a good and reputable dealer has advantages.
 Experience and knowledge is available, and most dealers allow clients to view items in situ at home – a huge benefit.
 Specialist dealers’ fairs are also an excellent way to compare and contrast a wide choice of similar items.

 6. Are antique rugs and textiles a good long-term investment?
 First and foremost, buy pieces for their beauty and decorative appeal, and then consider the investment potential.
 Some groups of carpets, such as those made before 1800; certain tribal weavings such as Turkoman rugs, and some suzanis have proved to be very good investments in recent years.
-Fine Persian silk rugs have also risen sharply in value in recently.
+Fine Persian silk rugs have also risen sharply in value recently.
 Discuss the investment potential of any item you are considering with a specialist dealer.

 7. How do I choose the right carpet?
 It is important to remember that there is a carpet for every setting and every budget.
 A useful first step is to decide whether you want your choice to be a statement, or to be discreet and understated.
 That will immediately dictate certain colours and styles and even the size.
 It is generally easier to furnish with repeat designs than with a carpet that has a central medallion design.
 Pale carpets are generally more understated.
 A dealer will be able to advise you on all these matters.
 When actively looking for a rug for decoration, be sure to have your room dimensions with you!